 Food is only one piece of the puzzle.
 The interesting thing, though, is when you eat healthier, you are more likely to participate in other healthy habits.
 This includes regular exercise, positive self-talk, and social engagements.

-One of the most important things that works in conjunction with healthy eating is positive exercise routines.
+One of the most important things that works in conjunction with healthy eating is healthy movement.

 There are some things that are out of our control but keeping these two things in line can dramatically reduce our risk for LOTS of chronic diseases.